Sørfold Municipality

-The 1637 km2 municipality is the 48th largest by area out of the 356 municipalities in Norway.
-Sørfold is the 286th most populous municipality in Norway with a population of 1,869.
-The municipality's population density is 1.1 PD/km2 and its population has decreased by 6.7% over the previous 10-year period.
+The 1637 km2 municipality is the 48th largest by area out of the 357 municipalities in Norway.
+Sørfold is the 290th most populous municipality in Norway with a population of 1,858.
+The municipality's population density is 1.1 PD/km2 and its population has decreased by 6.5% over the previous 10-year period.

 General information

-The municipality of Sørfolden was established on 1 January 1887 when the old municipality of Folden was divided into two: Sørfolden (population: 1,946) and Nordfold-Kjerringøy (population: 1,347).
+The municipality of Sørfolden was established on 1 January 1887 when the old Folden Municipality was divided into two: Sørfolden Municipality (population: 1,946) and Nordfolden-Kjerringø Municipality (population: 1,347).
 The spelling was later changed to just Sørfold.
-On 1 January 1894, the Movik farm (population: 30) along the Sagfjorden was transferred from Nordfold-Kjerringøy municipality to Sørfold municipality.
+On 1 January 1894, the Movik farm (population: 30) along the Sagfjorden was transferred from Nordfolden-Kjerringø Municipality to Sørfold Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the Øyjord area along the Nevelsfjorden (population: 81) was transferred to the neighboring municipality of Bodin.
+On 1 January 1964, the Øyjord area along the Nevelsfjorden (population: 81) was transferred to the neighboring Bodin Municipality.
 On the same date, the Mørsvikbotn area (population: 268) was transferred from Nordfold Municipality to Sørfold Municipality.
-On 1 January 1984, the Tårnvika and Øygården area (population: 22) along the Sørfolda fjord was transferred from Sørfold to Bodø Municipality.
+On 1 January 1984, the Tårnvika and Øygården area (population: 22) along the Sørfolda fjord was transferred from Sørfold Municipality to Bodø Municipality.

 Name

-The municipality is named after the local Folda fjord (Fold).
-The first element is the prefix sør which means "Southern".
+The municipality (originally the parish) is named after the local Folda fjord (Fold).
+The first element is the prefix sør which means "southern".
 The last element is fold which has an unknown meaning (maybe "the broad one").
 The inner part of the fjord is divided into two arms Nordfolda ("the northern Folda") and Sørfolda ("the southern Folda").
+Historically, the name of the municipality was spelled Sørfolden.
+On 6 January 1908, a royal resolution changed the spelling of the name of the municipality to Sørfold.

+On 16 February 2024, the national government approved a resolution to add a co-equal, official Sami language name for the municipality: Fuolldá.
+The spelling of the Sami language name changes depending on how it is used.
+It is called Fuolldá when it is spelled alone, but it is Fuoldá suohkan when using the Sami language equivalent to "Sørfold Municipality".